 Work Permit Options for IT Workers

-There are many different work permit options for individuals working in the IT fields, many of which are fast-tracked.
+Global tech talent are in high demand in Canada.
+As such, there are many different Canadian work permit options for individuals working in IT fields.

 Global Talent Stream

 Under the Global Talent Stream, Canadian employers looking to hire certain IT professionals may qualify for an expedited and facilitated Labour Market Impact Assessment (LMIA).
 Examples of qualifying occupations are Software Engineers and Designers, Computer Programmers and Interactive Media Developers, Information Systems Analysts and Consultants, and Computer and Information Systems Managers.